jakemcc/jakemccrary.com/source/_posts/2016-11-16-the-guide-to-distributed-work.markdown

 functions.
 You can just look at the [Slack App Directory](TODO Link) to see some of the many bots that people are producing.

+For a certain class of automated messages I'd recommend setting up a separate channel (or chat room) [TODO: what is the right language here, something universal?].
+This room can be dedicated to certain types of automated messages.
+These messages tend to be ones that are useful to see periodically but you don't want cluttering up your main channel.
+Often these types of messages are something that happen frequently, such as git commits or Trello card updates.
+It is nice to see them in a single spot but they should not be able to interrupt conversation.

 Chat rooms can also be a big time sink.
 They are one more source of concentration interrupting notifications.
 The feeling of missing out on conversation can drive some people to join a large number of